Build vs. Buy: The Pitfalls of Building your in-house Software Integration Solution

 When cross-company integration becomes an essential part of optimizing workflows and work management systems, companies are faced with a decision to develop the integration applications in-house or purchase commercial integration software.
 It’s a classical make-or-buy scenario.

-Customizations must be done on both ends of the systems.
+Customizations must be done on both ends of the system.
 And how will this work across development teams on both sides?
-When one or more of the underlying systems are upgraded, how will the application be retrofit (if it can be done at all)?
+When one or more of the underlying systems are upgraded, how will the application be retrofitted (if it can be done at all)?
 Who will be responsible for system documentation and change management?
-How do you transfer knowledge when one or more of the key developers moves on to another company?
+How do you transfer knowledge when one or more of the key developers move on to another company?
 The solutions to all of these issues dramatically drive up costs and reduce efficiencies.

 Most of these difficulties can be averted by incorporating the right commercial integration software into your project.
 While the initial upfront acquisition costs are higher, they drop off dramatically in the customization and maintenance phases of the integration.